krishxmatta/krishxmatta.dev/content/posts/task-management.md

 ### Agenda {#agenda}

-It is often useful to see all tasks that are either scheduled or have a deadline on a certain day.
+It's often useful to see all tasks that are either scheduled or have a deadline on a certain day.
 For this purpose I use `org-agenda`.
 To let `org-agenda` know where to look for entries, I set the `org-agenda-files` variable to the `~/org/todo` directory:

 ```nil
 (setq org-agenda-files '("~/org/todo"))